drjacobharden/ted-google-sheets/README.md

 To download the app to your computer, find "Releases" on the right side bar and click on the latest release.
 Once you are there, you should see a "Source code" file that you can download as a zip file.

-Download it to your computer, unzip it, and move the new folder into your applications folder.
-You are welcome to put the folder wherever you like, but applications makes the most sense.
+Download it to your computer, unzip it, and move the folder a safe place.
+You are welcome to put the folder wherever you like, but I suggest using your applications folder.

-You will access the app by opening the index.html file.
+You will access the app by opening the index.html file inside the folder.

-I suggest right clicking on the index file and creating an alias.
+_I suggest right clicking on the index file and creating an alias.
 This creates a linked file that you can name whatever you want and move wherever you want without touching the source code.
-I created an alias, named it TED, and put it in my applications folder for quick access.
+I created an alias, named it TED, and put it in my applications folder for quick access._

 ## Starting a new spreadsheet